Special Collections Copyright and Literary Rights Checklist

 Align rights language with the deed of gift and the appraisal file

-Rights terms can affect how the transfer is described and when the file is ready for final advisor review.
-The donor, institution, CPA, and appraiser do not all need identical roles, but they should be working from the same near-final understanding of what is being transferred and what is being retained.
+Rights terms can affect how the transfer is described and when the file is ready for final adviser review.
+The donor, institution, CPA, and appraiser do not all have the same role, but they should be working from the same near-final understanding of what is being transferred and retained.

 Give the near-final rights and permissions language to the donor advisers before signatures so the gift memo, deed, and appraisal scope describe the same property package.